 Why should you buy this: Record an entire little league game with enough zoom to get up close to your favorite player.

-Who’s it for: Consumers who want the zoom and long recording times that they can’t find on a smartphone.
+Who’s it for: Anyone who wants long zoom and recording times that they can’t find on a smartphone.

 Why we picked the Canon Vixia HF R800:

-The Canon Vixia HF R800 may not have 4K or a huge sensor, but it plops a 32x zoom lens on the front that can be expanded all the way to 57x using the advanced digital zoom option hidden in the manual settings.
+The Canon Vixia HF R800 may not have 4K or a huge sensor, but it has a 32x zoom lens on the front that can be expanded all the way to 57x using an advanced digital zoom option.
 Its 1080p HD at 60 fps video isn’t going to win any contests for image quality, but it’s a good video camera for recording family memories and outings.

 Despite the price point, the HF R800 brings a lot to the table.
 Dynamic image stabilization controls camera shake on three different axes, slow and fast-motion options can create slow-motion or time-lapse sequences, and the Highlight Priority Mode will keep clear skies and other bright objects properly exposed.

 The HF R800 also uses a touch screen and stores video to SD cards, but if you want built-in storage, look at the slightly pricier Canon Vixia R82 or R80.
 Arguably, the best part about the R800 is its low price.

 Why should you buy this: Great image stabilization and 4K/60p video.

 Who’s it for: Anyone with a love for POV videos or who needs a camera small enough to fit anywhere.

 Why we picked the GoPro Hero7 Black:

 Action camera is becoming a misleading title.
 These tiny cameras can be used in a much wider variety of settings than the name entails, from nabbing extreme sports shots to recording Netflix-level movies.
-The GoPro Hero7 Black can handle anything you can ask of a tiny camera.
+From point-of-view shots to car interiors to other tight spots where traditional cameras won’t fit, the GoPro Hero7 Black can handle anything you can ask of a such a small camera.